LutherAstrophysics/m23/README.md

 If you're making changes to this package, here are a few things to note.

 1. To publish the package to pypi, make sure you update the version number in [./pyproject.toml](./pyproject.toml) and then commit your changes.
-If your commit message matches the pattern 'Release x.y.z-alpha|beta|rc' where x, y, z are numbers and `alpha`, `beta`, `rc` are literals, a github release action will be triggered and the package should be published to pypi.
-For exact details, see the [github workflow files](./.github)
+Then create a release from the this repos github homepage.
+This should trigger the github workflow that builds uploads the package to pypi.

 ### Contributing